OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Project_Description-2024.02.17-1507h.md

 	# CondaEnvAutomator

 	Original name was Automated [conda] Project Environment Builder.
 	It was changed to CondaQuickBuilder.

+#### Check for uniqueness of the name CondaQuickBuilder
+    On 2024.02.17, we verified using a Google search specifically for Github.com repositories that the name "CondaQuickBuilder" is not being used on github.com.

 ### Define Main Features: